vlmathieu/vlmathieu/CV.md

   **Subject:** Analysis of wood trade flow models from the perspective of notions of place, space, and scale.

   **Supervision:** Sylvain Caurla (INRAE), Craig Johnston (University of Wisconsin-Madison).

+  **Production:** Mathieu, V. (2019).
+Forest Sector Modeling-A critical analysis from the perspective of the notions of space, place, and scale (Doctoral dissertation, AgroParisTech). https://hal.science/hal-04920111/document

 </details>